oficinapc/scripts/README.md

 # scripts
-building scripts opensource in linux and routeros mikrotik task and tools in link and mikrotik
+building scripts opensource in linux and routeros mikrotik task and tools in link and mikrotik for automatizated tasks